end-of-game/cloudunit/documentation/DEV-GUIDE-LINUX.md

 In your favorite IDE, select Import in File menu then **Existing Maven project** the directory `cloudunit` Open the project with your favorite IDE into **root** directory and add **cloudunit** as Maven Project.

+Create 2 new maven tasks :
+one with **working directory** as `cloudunit/cu-manager/cu-docker-orchestrator` and the other one with **working directory** as `cloudunit/cu-manager/cu-manager-domain`.

-Create a new maven task with **working directory** as `cloudunit/cu-manager` Use this option with maven : `clean compile tomcat7:run -DskipTests -Dspring.profiles.active=vagrant`
+Use this option with maven : `clean spring-boot:run -Dspring.profiles.active=vagrant`

 **For Eclipse :**